 As far as the Renaud Empire headquarters home goes, we are in waiting mode.
 We have been meeting with the contractor and an architect, and hope to have plans ready soon.
 Ferguson has to review them before they will let us even begin demolition.
 It could be 2-3 weeks away, which is frustrating.
 But we’ve got to keep our eyes on the end result, which will be a greatly improved house.
 That keeps us motivated.

 Friday and Saturday have been a blur.
-Most of our time has been spent packing and moving our stuff from my parents’ house (and our own) into a rental house in Woodson Terrace, just south of the airport.
+Most of our time was spent with Big T Moving & Delivery packing, as we watched them pack to move our stuff from my parents’ house (and our own) into a rental house in Woodson Terrace, just south of the airport.

 (Keep reading to see a video)